nickzoic/nick.zoic.org/art/doom-git-gud/index.md

 ![Screenshot 3](img/screenshot-3.png)

-There's not an easy way to make a new "GIT GUD" label, the graphics live in the WAD file which is separate.
+There's not an easy way to make a new "GIT GUD" label, the graphics live in the WAD file which is separate and I can't be bothered dealing with it.
 Just select the one which says "END GAME".

 Of course, DOOM GIT GUD expresses its distaste if you pick any other option: